dioram/Elektronik/docs/usage.md

 # C#

 You can familiar with Elektronik interaction example in the folder Examples/csharp at the root of repo.
 The example is implemented as Unit-tests.
 Before starting tests you should run Elektronik in online mode.
-After tests was ran, the file PointsStressTests.dat appears in the executable files directory folder which can be used as Elektronik opportunities presentation in offline mode.
+After tests was ran, there will be the file PointsStressTests.dat in the executable files directory folder which can be used as Elektronik opportunities presentation in offline mode.

 # C++